Chronic obstructive pulmonary disease: Management

-COPD is not curable, but the symptoms are treatable and its progression can be delayed, particularly by stopping smoking.
+COPD currently has no cure, but the symptoms are treatable and its progression can be delayed, particularly by stopping smoking.
 The major goals of management are to reduce exposure to risk factors including offering non-pharmacological treatments such as help with stopping smoking.
 Stopping smoking can reduce the rate of lung function decline and also reduce mortality from smoking-related diseases such as lung cancer and cardiovascular disease.
-Other recommendations include annual influenza vaccinations and pneumococcal vaccination to help reduce the risk of exacerbations; giving advice as to healthy eating and encouraging physical exercise.
+Other recommendations include pneumococcal vaccination and yearly influenza vaccination to help reduce the risk of exacerbations; as of 2024 CDC and GOLD also recommend RSV vaccine for individuals above 60 years.
 Guidance is also advised as to managing breathlessness and stress.

-Other illnesses are also managed.
+Other illnesses are also being managed.
 An action plan is drawn up and is to be reviewed.
 Providing people with a personalized action plan, an educational session and support for use of their action plan in the event of an exacerbation, reduces the number of hospital visits and encourages early treatment of exacerbations.
-When self-management interventions, such as taking corticosteroids and using supplemental oxygen, is combined with action plans, health-related quality of life is improved compared to usual care.
+When self-management interventions, such as taking corticosteroids and using supplemental oxygen, are combined with action plans, health-related quality of life is improved compared to usual care.
 In those with COPD who are malnourished, supplementation with vitamin C, vitamin E, zinc and selenium can improve weight, strength of respiratory muscles and health-related quality of life.
 Significant vitamin D deficiency is common in those with COPD and can cause increased exacerbations.
 Supplementation when deficient can give a 50% reduction in the number of exacerbations.

-A number of medical treatments are used in the management of stable COPD and exacerbations.
+Several medical treatments are used in the management of stable COPD and exacerbations.
 These include bronchodilators, corticosteroids and antibiotics.

 In those with a severe exacerbation, antibiotics improve outcomes.
-A number of different antibiotics may be used including amoxicillin, doxycycline and azithromycin; whether one is better than the others is unclear.
+Several different antibiotics may be used, including amoxicillin, doxycycline and azithromycin; whether one is better than the others is unclear.
 There is no clear evidence of improved outcomes for those with less severe cases.
 The FDA recommends against the use of fluoroquinolones when other options are available due to higher risks of serious side effects.

 In treating acute hypercapnic respiratory failure (acutely raised levels of carbon dioxide), bilevel positive airway pressure (BPAP) can decrease mortality and the need of intensive care.
-Fewer than 20% of exacerbations require hospital admission.
-In those without acidosis from respiratory failure, home care may be able to help avoid some admissions.

 In those with end-stage disease, palliative care is focused on relieving symptoms.
 Morphine can improve exercise tolerance.
 Non-invasive ventilation may be used to support breathing and also reduce daytime breathlessness.